A brief history of Christ Church, Falkirk

 The foundation stone was laid in May 1863 and the church was consecrated on 13 April 1864.
 Sir Rowand Anderson, a leading Scottish architect of the nineteenth century – responsible for the design of many churches in Scotland and who was also an Episcopalian – was the architect of the church (his first in Scotland) which was built for the grand sum of £1,350.

 To help set the church up, Mr and Mrs Forbes of Callendar gave the communion plate and Master Forbes the altar cloth.
 The Bible and Prayer book were gifted by the Rev C Hinxman, Rector of Basford St Martin’s, near Salisbury, and the magnificent lectern was given by the Rev J Hannah, DCL, Warden of Trinity College, Glenalmond.
-A cleric of that time declined to come as Rector because the stipend on offer would not enable him to keep a pony carriage and an extra servant!

 The church building